NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Golden Coinivore Swarm.md

 abilities_mid:
   - name: ""
   - name: "All That Glitters"
     desc: " (aura,incapacitation,mental,occult,visual) 60 feet.
-Any creature within the aura that both sees the golden coinivore swarm and values gold must attempt a DC 23 Will check save to resist becoming captivated.\n**Success** The creature is unaffected and is temporarily immune for 24 hours.\n**Failure** The creature is Fascinated, and it must spend each of its actions to move closer to the golden coinivore swarm as expediently as possible, while avoiding obvious dangers.
+Any creature within the aura that both sees the golden coinivore swarm and values gold must attempt a DC 23 Will check save to resist becoming captivated.\n* * *\n\n**Success** The creature is unaffected and is temporarily immune for 24 hours.\n\n**Failure** The creature is [[undefined]], and it must spend each of its actions to move closer to the golden coinivore swarm as expediently as possible, while avoiding obvious dangers.
 If a fascinated creature is adjacent to the golden coinivore swarm, it stays still and doesn't act.
 If attacked by the golden coinivore swarm, the creature is freed from the fascination at the end of the golden coinivore swarm's turn.
-Otherwise, the fascination lasts 1 minute, and hostile actions against the fascinated creature and its allies don't end the fascination early.\n**Critical Failure** As failure, but if attacked by the golden coinivore swarm, the creature can attempt a new save against the fascination at the start of its next turn, rather than being freed at the end of the golden coinivore swarm's turn."
+Otherwise, the fascination lasts 1 minute, and hostile actions against the fascinated creature and its allies don't end the fascination early.\n\n**Critical Failure** As failure, but if attacked by the golden coinivore swarm, the creature can attempt a new save against the fascination at the start of its next turn, rather than being freed at the end of the golden coinivore swarm's turn."

 attacks:
   - name: ""